 That's all fine if you just want to print a copy of what you see in Google Calendar, but if you want to export custom lists of events filtering by keyword, type of event (free only, private only, all day only etc.) then GCalToolkit can help you.
 Use GCalToolkit to display or hide the columns you wish to print - very useful if you want to print out the full description field for each event, or the location, the busy/free status etc. You can also export in the TSV format, a spreadsheet format similar to CSV but using "tab" to instead of "comma" in the file.
 You can open and edit the output file with any text or spreadsheet software such as OpenOffice, Google Documents or Excel.

 If you do not have PDF printing on your system you can use CSV to export from GCalToolkit - this will save a file complete with the columns you have selected to display in the program.
-By opening the CSV file and configuring the "Date" column as a date in OpenOffice, for example, you can change the date format to include the week day, omit the time and so on.
+By opening the CSV file and configuring the "Date" column as a date in OpenOffice or Google Sheets, for example, you can change the date format to include the week day, omit the time and so on.

 Where you go from here is up to you: GCalToolkit helps you export the raw data that you need so that you can format the spreadsheet display to your heart's content.
 Let me know how you get on.
 Download GCalToolkit today below or from the "Download" page of this website.

 GCalToolkit has many uses in addition to creating event lists:

 - Repair calendar sync problems and undo iCal import

 - Delete/Edit multiple calendar events based on date, type or content

 - Bulk edit event reminders, busy/free, privacy etc.